5 Things I Wish Cruise Passengers Would Stop Doing

 The focus on the ship was on enrichment lectures and formal nights.
 They wanted pool deck frolics, with belly flop competitions, drinking games and big disco parties late into the night like they had on their last cruise on Carnival.
-They hated wearing a jacket for all dinners.

 They told to me, they were so bored they were considering leaving halfway through the cruise and flying home.

 Virtually every discontented passenger I meet on cruises agree with me that the big thing they did wrong was choosing the wrong cruise line.

 Why do people make the mistake of going on the wrong cruise line for them?

 Booking based on price

 Most agree it is because they booked their cruise based on deals and prices, and not thinking about what was important to them.
 That was the case, for example, with both the young couple and the Australian family who had seen a great deal and leap on it.

 Focus on what is important to you first, and then see how you can get that for the best price or value.